10 Essential Steps to Renovating Your Condo in Vancouver BC: A Guide by Priority One Flooring

 • Renovation application and written scope summary

-• Drawings / sketches if walls, plumbing, electrical, or layout changes are involved
+• Drawings or sketches if walls, plumbing, electrical, or layout changes are involved

 • Product specs especially for flooring, underlay, tile systems, and fixtures